 The properties of each mapping are:

-- Select FROM: If the Selected Table list is empty or you need to query more than one table to get the fields for the mappings, then you can enter a SQL Select FROM expression here.
+- Select FROM: If the Selected Table list is empty or you need to query more than one table to get the mappings fields, you can enter a SQL Select FROM expression here.
 Some simple FROM expressions are listed below.
 Note that the "FROM" itself should NOT be included.

 - Workorder_Table INNER JOIN Operation_Table ON Workorder_Table.Id = Operation_Table.WoId